Mining and manufacturing

 Oil and gas production

-The Territory’s conventional onshore oil and gas is sourced from the Amadeus Basin in Central Australia, with production occurring at the Mereenie, Palm Valley and Dingo fields.
+The Territory’s conventional onshore oil and gas is sourced from the Amadeus Sub-basin in Central Australia, with production from the Mereenie, Palm Valley and Dingo fields.

 Exploration activity

-Total mineral exploration expenditure in the Territory declined by 23% to $176 million in 2024, down from $228.5 million the year before.
-This largely reflects decreased expenditure across ‘other’ minerals and gold, partially offset by an increase in uranium expenditure (Chart 5).
+Exploration activity is a precursor of future development.
+Total mineral exploration expenditure in the Territory declined by 35.4% to $113.7 million in 2025, from $176 million in 2024.
+This largely reflects decreased expenditure across ‘other’ minerals and gold (Chart 6).

 1 Moving annual total